-All big groups have a right to allocate some funds.
+All big groups have the right to spend some funds.

-Workshop Finale & Notes
+Workshop Finale 6 Notes

-It's easy to give this workshop in a class or a club.6 In an hour, 20 voters can review plurality, try RCV, then PRCV for colors, as shown below, or FSV for treats.7
+It's easy to give this workshop in a class or a club.6 In an hour, 20 voters can review plurality, try IRV, then try STV for colors, as shown below, or FSV for treats.7

-Eat the winners! while you plan to take a poll for the central majority or fair shares, in a group you know.
+Eat the winners! while you plan to take a poll, for the central majority or fair shares, in a group you know.
 What qualities do you want in this poll?
-See page 34.
+(See page 34.)

 Voter education can be fun to do and it is essential.
 FairVote.org has model ballots, voter-education flyers, videos, stories and much more to help your voters.

-Music video for fun: https://flip2020.wordpress.com Several groups offer apps to tally your votes.7
+Music video for fun: https://flip2020.wordpress.com